software-engineering-amsterdam/many-ql/Fugazi/README.md

 The deployment of the jar file is located in `{project.dir}/out/artifacts/Fugazi_jar/Fugazi.jar`

+Other supported build commands are:
+- `ant clean` _Cleans the project._

 ### Execute

 To run the application you need `java` installed o you machine, the usage is the following: